oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/tooltip.md

 Change the `border-radius` of the tooltip to make it more circular

 ::: tip
-This property only applies when the tooltip has less than one line of text.
+This props only applies when the tooltip has less than one line of text.
 :::

 </card>